planqtn/planqtn/docs/faq.md

 -   canvas backup
 -   public entry for our code database
--   other backend calculations, e.g. qdistrnd distance calculation tasks
+-   other backend calculations, e.g. QDistRnd distance calculation tasks

 However, even for calculating weight enumerators you can just export your canvas as Python code and run it on your own computer.